cakephp/docs/en/tutorials-and-examples/blog-auth-example/auth.rst

 .. note::

-    The BlowfishPasswordHasher uses a stronger hashing algorithm (bcrypt) than SimplePasswordHasher (sha1) and providers per user salts.
+    The BlowfishPasswordHasher uses a stronger hashing algorithm (bcrypt) than SimplePasswordHasher (sha1) and provides per user salts.
 The SimplePasswordHasher will be removed as of CakePHP version 3.0

 So, now every time a user is saved, the password is hashed using the